joshmobley/kaleido-table/README.md

 If you don't have Docker, no problem.
 You'll just need to follow these steps:

+_Note: You can replace the below yarn commands with npm if you like_

 1. Clone this repo
 2. Navigate ot the root of the project
 3. Run `yarn` -- if you don't have yarn, [follow these docs](https://yarnpkg.com/en/docs/install)